blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/jenkinsplugin/pluginreleasenotes.md

 [company_name] [solution_name] Jenkins plugin is now the [detect_product_long] Jenkins plugin.

 For existing users, the [detect_product_long] Jenkins plugin should be considered a fresh installation as the domain has changed.
-Before moving from the [detect_product_short] Jenkins plugin to the [detect_product_long] Jenkins plugin, you should take note of your existing system configuration and post-build setup.
-Configuration information can be located under your `JENKINS_HOME` directory.
+Before moving from the [detect_product_short] Jenkins plugin to the [detect_product_long] Jenkins plugin, you should record your existing system configuration.
+See additional information about upgrading from the [detect_product_short] Jenkins plugin to the [detect_product_long] Jenkins plugin under [Downloading and Installing.](../jenkinsplugin/downloadingandinstalling.md#updating-existing-jenkins)

 <note type="note">For continued functionality and to receive future updates to the Jenkins plugin, you must upgrade to [detect_product_long] Jenkins plugin version 10.x prior to February 14th, 2025.</note>

-If you are a new user, you may proceed with installing the [detect_product_long] Jenkins plugin.
+If you are a new user, you may proceed with installing the [detect_product_long] Jenkins plugin as per [Downloading and Installing](../jenkinsplugin/downloadingandinstalling.md).

 **Changed features**